nrr/diffeomorphic/category_diagrams/interview_questions.md

 was compiled with `-O2` and without `-g`.
 What do you do?
 (Crying may be your first instinct, which is why I didn't ask that here.)

+What if it really were compiled with `-g`?
+What changes?

 Suppose that you don't have the binary anymore.
 What's your first instinct?
 (See what I did there?)